Invasive plant education for schools in King County

-3rd-5th grade, middle school and high school curriculum programs for King County schools
+3rd-5th grade, middle school, and high school classroom programs

-Schools in King County may be eligible to receive this program for free through the sponsorship of the King County Noxious Weed Control Board.
-For information on the program and to schedule a free classroom presentation, visit the Nature Vision website.
+Schools in King County are eligible to receive this program for free, while supplies last, through the sponsorship of the King County Noxious Weed Control Board.
+For information on the program (and other free school programs), visit the Nature Vision website.

 - Naturalist Training Manual and Program Scripts (pdf format, 322 Kb)